-Our Trans Necessities initiative allows Trans individuals to obtain clothing, wigs, prosthetic breasts, binders and other necessities while receiving health information, testing and referrals for primary care, PrEP and other resources.
+Our Trans Necessities initiative allows folks of Trans experience to obtain clothing, wigs, prosthetic breasts, binders and other necessities while receiving health information, testing, and referrals for primary care, PrEP, and other resources.

-HYPE (a program of BEBASHI Transition to Hope) is a Philadelphia-based social initiative designed to increase comprehensive HIV prevention awareness amongst MSM and Trans-identified individuals of color.
+HYPE (a program of BEBASHI Transition to Hope) is a Philadelphia-based social initiative designed to increase comprehensive HIV prevention awareness amongst MSM and black and brown people of Trans experience.
 Through community involvement, unique events and activities, promoting self-empowerment, and rewarding positive leadership, the goal of HYPE is to reduce the impact of HIV.
 We go about that by providing free and confidential HIV/STD screenings along with producing cultural/ inspiring events aimed to strengthen Philadelphia’s MSM and Trans community of color.

 Keep It Up! is an online program for young men who have sex with, date, and love other men.
 It is a program to help give these guys the skills they need to stay HIV negative, avoid sexually transmitted infections, and make healthier sexual choices.